 We may not be able to successfully integrate the personnel, operations, businesses, products, or technologies of an acquisition or investment.
 Integration may be particularly challenging if we enter into a line of business in which we have limited experience and the business operates in a difficult legal, regulatory or competitive environment.
 We may find that we do not have adequate operations or expertise to manage the new business.
 The integration of any acquisition or investment may divert management's time and resources from our core business, which may impair our relationships with our current employees, customers and strategic partners and disrupt our operations.
 Additionally, any acquisition or investment may expose us to increased information security risk as we integrate new systems that we may not be as familiar with or bring them in line with the requirements of our information security and business continuity programs.
 Acquisitions and investments also may not perform to our expectations for various reasons, including the loss of key personnel, customers or vendors.
-If we fail to integrate acquisitions or investments or realize the expected benefits, we may lose the return on these acquisitions or investment as a result.
+If we fail to integrate acquisitions or investments or realize the expected benefits, we may lose the return on these acquisitions or investments or incur additional transaction costs, and several aspects of our performance may be materially harmed as a result.